RyanDaDeng/data-structure-self-practice/README.md

-# AlgoCasts
+# About this repo

-Companion repo to a course on Udemy.com
+This is a companion repo to a course on Udemy.com.
 This is branched from https://github.com/StephenGrider/algocasts

+# Notes

 This will be my own practice repo, currently it does not have any solutions.
 I will practice each problem along with my studying progress.